- Inform the student of your obligation to report the incident.

 If you believe a student may be about to disclose an interpersonal violence incident

 “It sounds like something is really affecting you.
-While I want to listen, I also need to explain that there are certain things students tell me that I have to report to the university.
-These include reports of sexual assault, stalking and intimate partner violence.
-I want to support you, but in order to remain anonymous, you can instead talk to a confidential resource in our counseling center, sexual assault and relationship violence prevention office or health center.”
+I am here to support, and I need to explain that there are certain things students tell me that I have to report to the university.
+These include reports of sexual assault, stalking, and relationship or intimate partner violence.
+If you do not want the incident reported, I can connect you with a confidential resource in University Health Services.”

 If a student has disclosed an interpersonal violence incident

-When a student tells you they have been sexually assaulted, stalked or experienced relationship violence, you should listen without passing judgment, tell the student you’re required to report the incident and refer them to resources that can help.
+When a student tells you they have been sexually assaulted or stalked or experienced relationship violence, you should listen without passing judgment, tell the student you’re required to report the incident and refer them to resources that can help.
 Some phrases to use are:

 - “I know that was really difficult to share.
 Thank you for sharing with me.”

-- “I need to explain that as an employee, I have a responsibility to report incidents like this to the university so that they can help protect you and our campus community.”
+- “I need to explain that, as an employee, I have a responsibility to report incidents like this to the university.”

-- “There are confidential offices on campus that can help; would you like their information?” or “Would it help if I took you to/gave you information for a confidential resource here on campus?”
+- “There are confidential offices on campus that can help; would it be helpful to have their information?” or “Would it help if I walked with you or gave you information for a confidential resource here on campus?”

 If the student is interested in seeking help from campus resources, offer to let them use your office phone to call, or walk with them to the office of their choice.
-If the student doesn’t want to visit one of those offices, offer them a flier, contact card or simply the office phone number.
+If the student doesn’t want to visit one of those offices, offer them contact information for the office.
 Either way, you are obligated to report the incident.
 If you are unsure about how to report the incident, you may call Equal Opportunity Programs at 803-777-3854 or Sexual Assault and Violence Intervention & Prevention at 803-777-8248 for assistance with this process.